 Politics, as practiced, is an area where objectivity is assumed to be lacking.
 Politicians seem to regard objectivity as irrelevant and decisions are made on party lines; what one party proposes the other opposes, irrespective of any objective consideration.
 Whether this renders politics as a discipline incapable of objective knowledge is not the point.

 What it points to is that, in social and natural scientific research, decisions have a political element, that is, the decisions made, the approach taken, the resources allocated, the outcomes reported usually have an extra-scientific dimension.
-We discuss this in more detail in chapter X.

 What this means, for the discussion of objectivity, is that it is naive to assume that scientific research of any kind can be accomplished in an objective vacuum.
 As Gouldner (1961) argued, politics is part of every aspect of our lives.
 Political neutrality is a myth.